DannyBen/bashly/examples/repeatable-flag/README.md

   # needs to be converted to an array with `eval "data=(${args[--data]})"`
   repeatable: true

+- long: --path
+  short: -p
+  arg: location
+  help: Specify one or more paths
+  repeatable: true

+  # Setting this to true will ignore repeating arguments that are not unique
+  unique: true

 - long: --verbose
   short: -v
   help: Set verbosity level